 Professor Douglas holds an LL.M.
 (Law, Science and Technology) from Stanford University, where she was awarded the John Hart Ely Prize for writing on intermediary liability.
 She also holds a J.D. and Honors in Business Administration from University of Western Ontario.

-Professor Douglas’s articles have appeared in various journals and books, including the Yale Law Journal Forum, Virginia Journal of Law & Technology, Michigan Telecommunications and Technology Law Review, Fundamentals of Canadian Competition Law (3rd Edition), and Joint Ventures: Antitrust Analysis of Collaborations Among Competitors (2nd Edition).
+Professor Douglas’s recent work appears in various journals and books, including the Yale Law Journal Forum, Virginia Journal of Law & Technology, Notre Dame Law Review Reflection, Michigan Telecommunications and Technology Law Review, and Joint Ventures: Antitrust Analysis of Collaborations Among Competitors (2nd Edition).
 She also serves on the leadership of the American Bar Association Antitrust Section.